-The Board of Trustees consists of nine Trustees, eight of whom are Independent Trustees within the meaning of National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101").
-The REIT has determined that Stéphane Amine is not independent under NI 58-101 due to his role as Chairman and Founder of Inovalis SA.
+The Board of Trustees consists of seven Trustees, all of whom are Independent Trustees within the meaning of National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101").
 The Trustees are elected by unitholders at each annual meeting of unitholders and hold office for a term expiring at the close of the next annual meeting or until their respective successors are elected or appointed and are eligible for re-election or re-appointment.
 Pursuant to the Declaration of Trust, the Board of Trustees has established three committees: the Audit Committee, the Compensation and Governance Committee and the Investment Committee.
 Each Committee is to be composed of at least three Trustees, all of whom must be Independent Trustees and a majority of whom must be residents of Canada.
-The nominees for election as Trustees are determined by the Compensation and Governance Committee ("Compensation and Governance Committee") in accordance with the provisions of the Declaration of Trust and the Charter of the Compensation and Governance Committee.
+The nominees for election as

+Trustees are determined by the Compensation and Governance Committee ("Compensation and Governance Committee") in accordance with the provisions of the Declaration of Trust and the Charter of the Compensation and Governance Committee.

 The following table sets forth the name, municipality of residence and positions held with the REIT (or functions performed on behalf of the REIT) of each Trustee and executive officer of the REIT.
+The principal occupations of each Trustee and Officer is detailed in the biographies that follow the table.

-Name, Province or State and Country of Residence Position/Title Committees Principal Occupation Stéphane Amine Paris, France Chairman and Trustee N/A Chairman and Founder, Inovalis SA Daniel Argiros Ontario, Canada Independent and Lead Trustee Audit Committee Co-Founder, Conundrum Capital Corporation Jean-Daniel Cohen Paris, France Independent Trustee Audit Committee Chair and CEO, Hoche Partners Group of Companies Managing Director, LAURAD Richard Dansereau New York, United States of America Independent Trustee Investment Committee Managing Director at Stonehenge Partners Michael Lagopoulos Ontario, Canada Independent Trustee Audit Committee Corporate director and wealth management consultant Jo-Ann Lempert Quebec, Canada Independent Trustee Audit Committee Partner and the leader of MNP's Public Companies practice

-Name, Province or State and Country of Residence Position/Title Committees Principal Occupation Marc Manasterski Paris, France Independent Trustee Investment Committee, Compensation and Governance Committee Partner, Quilvest Real Estate Raymond Paré Quebec, Canada Independent Trustee Audit Committee (Chair) Associate Partner Sotramont Canada Inc. Michael Zakuta Quebec, Canada Independent Trustee Investment Committee, (Chair) Compensation and Governance Committee, (Chair) President and CEO and Trustee, Plaza Retail REIT David Giraud Paris, France Chief Executive Officer N/A Managing Director, Inovalis SA Anne Smolen Paris, France Chief Financial Officer & Secretary N/A Chief Financial Officer & Secretary, Inovalis REIT Khalil Hankach Paris, France Chief Investment Officer N/A Deputy Managing Director, Inovalis SA
+Name, Province or State and Country of Residence Trustee since Position/Title Committees Principal Occupation Daniel Argiros Ontario, Canada 2013 Independent Trustee Board Chair Investment Committee Chair Co-Founder, Conundrum Capital Corporation Jean-Daniel Cohen Paris, France 2013 Independent Trustee Audit Committee Chair and CEO, Hoche Partners Group of Companies Managing Director, LAURAD Richard Dansereau New York, United States of America 2013 Independent Trustee Compensation and Governance Committee Managing Director at Stonehenge Partners Michael Lagopoulos Ontario, Canada 2017 Independent Trustee Compensation and Governance Committee Chair Audit Committee Investment Committee Corporate director and wealth management consultant Jo-Ann Lempert Quebec, Canada 2017 Independent Trustee Audit Committee Chair Partner and the leader of MNP's Public Companies practice Marc Manasterski Paris, France 2013 Independent Trustee Investment Committee Partner, Quilvest Real Estate Robert Picard Toronto, Canada 2018 Independent Trustee Compensation and Governance Committee Partner, Gardiner Roberts LLP Stéphane Amine Paris, France n/a President N/A Chairman and Founder, Inovalis SA David Giraud Paris, France n/a Chief Executive Officer N/A Managing Director, Inovalis SA Tom Wenner Toronto, Canada, n/a Chief Financial Officer & Secretary N/A Chief Financial Officer & Secretary, Inovalis REIT Khalil Hankach Paris, France n/a Chief Investment Officer N/A Deputy Managing Director, Inovalis SA

-All Trustees have been Trustees of the REIT since April 2013 with the exception of Mr. Lagopoulos who was appointed in July 2017 and Ms. Lempert who was appointed in September 2017.
 Mr. Giraud has been Chief Executive Officer of the REIT since April 2013.
-Ms. Smolen was appointed to Chief Financial Officer of the REIT effective July 2016, and Mr. Hankach was appointed as Chief Investment Officer of the REIT in January, 2014.
+Mr. Wenner was appointed as Chief Financial Officer of the REIT effective November, 2018, and Mr. Hankach has been Chief Investment Officer of the REIT since January, 2014.

-As a group, the REIT's Trustees and executive officers beneficially own, or control or direct, directly or indirectly, 546,876 Units, representing approximately 2.29% of the issued and outstanding Units (on a fully-exchanged basis).
+As a group, the REIT's Trustees and executive officers beneficially own, or control or direct, directly or indirectly, 921,808 Units, representing approximately 3.92% of the issued and outstanding Units (on a fully-exchanged basis).
 In addition, through his controlling equity interest in Inovalis SA, Mr. Stephane Amine, Trustee and Chairman of the REIT, indirectly exercises control or direction over the Units and Special Voting Units held by Inovalis.
-Inovalis SA beneficially owns 1,495,441 Units and 1,679,370 Special Voting Units, representing a 13.3% effective interest in the REIT.
+Inovalis SA beneficially owns 1,048,447 Units and 844,673 Special Voting Units, representing an 8.1% effective interest in the REIT.